-Prism is a three-dimensional solid object in which the two ends are exactly of the same shape.
-It is the combination of the flat faces, identical bases and same cross-sections.
-The faces are parallelograms without the bases.
-If you take the cross-section of the prism parallel to the bases, the cross-sections will look like the bases.
-In this article, let us have a complete explanation about the types and also how to find the volume and area of a prism.
+Prism is a three-dimensional solid object in which the two ends are precisely the same shape.
+It is the combination of the flat faces, identical bases and equal cross-sections.
+The faces of the prism are parallelograms without the bases.
+If you take the cross-section of the prism parallel to its bases, the cross-sections will look like the bases.
+In this article, a complete explanation of the types, how to find the volume and area of a prism is given.

 Types of Prism